 Protecting Your Health & Data: Securing Wearable Fitness As many embark on their fitness journey, they will use a fitness watch, tracker, or app to track their goals.
-These wearable fitness devices are designed to monitor a person's physical ability, sleep quality, and heart rate and to improve athletic performance.
+These wearable fitness devices are designed to monitor a person's physical ability, sleep quality, and heart rate and to improve athletic performance. to monitor a person's physical ability, sleep quality, and heart rate and to improve athletic performance.
 They can not only track our health but are also connected to other mobile devices and smart homes.
-They can also be used to make payments.
+They can also be used to make payments. be used to make payments.
 There are many types of wearable devices on the market; the most popular brands are Fitbit, Apple, Samsung Galaxy, and Garmin.
 These devices are extremely useful for assisting people to monitor their health and track their fitness goals, but they can pose many security vulnerabilities, risking privacy and exposing personal data.
+How are fitness trackers unsafe?

-Third-party companies: Most wearable fitness devices collect and store user data and rely on third-party apps to provide additional features.
-Relying on a third-party app can pose an additional security threat because these apps can experience their own data breaches, exposing users' personal and financial data.
-No authentication: Most wearable fitness devices lack any form of authentication, such as a password or pin, which can make it easier for a cybercriminal to access them.
-Lack of firmware updates: Some wearable fitness devices are more vulnerable to cybersecurity and malware attacks because they do not have a strong firmware update process.
-Weak firmware updates allow criminals to compromise the device and the user's information.
-How are fitness trackers unsafe?There are multiple ways that your wearable fitness There are multiple ways that your wearable fitness tracker can be compromised, including: Bluetooth vulnerability: Most wearable fitness devices sync via Bluetooth to smartphones, tablets, and other devices.
+There are multiple ways that your wearable fitness tracker can be compromised, including: Bluetooth vulnerability: Most wearable fitness devices sync via Bluetooth to smartphones, tablets, and other devices.
 If a cybercriminal is in proximity, they can potentially intercept the device using Bluetooth and gain access to sensitive information such as emails, text messages, passwords, or bank information.
 Cybercriminals can potentially sell this personal and financial data on the illegal market for a profit.
 Unsecure app or website: Many wearable fitness devices have a complementary fitness app or link to a website where data is transmitted.
 If the website is unsecure, cyber criminals can easily steal the user's personal information.
 Imposter apps, which mimic legitimate companies like Apple or Amazon, and fake apps can compromise fitness devices with malware to steal the user's confidential information.
+PROTECTING YOUR HEALTH & DATA Third-party companies: Most wearable fitness devices collect and store user data and rely on thirdparty apps to provide additional features.
+Relying on a third-party app can pose an additional security threat because these apps can experience their own data breaches, exposing users' personal and financial data.
+No authentication: Most wearable fitness devices lack any form of authentication, such as a password or pin, which can make it easier for a cybercriminal to access them.
+Lack of firmware updates: Some wearable fitness devices are more vulnerable to cybersecurity and malware attacks because they do not have a strong firmware update process.
+Weak firmware updates allow criminals to compromise the device and the user's information.
 Location: Many wearable fitness devices have an integrated GPS that can track the user's real-time location, including their home address or place of employment.
 The wearable device could also include detailed maps of saved workout routes, which could be easily accessible to other users and cybercriminals.
 With this information, cybercriminals can locate the user to either physically attack them or gain access to their home/car to physically steal items while they are away.
-Shoulder surfing: Most users wear fitness devices at the gym, on public transit, or in public places, which creates an additional risk due to shoulder surfers How to secure your wearable fitness device Do your research before purchasing a wearable fitness device.
+Shoulder surfing: Most users wear fitness devices at the gym, on public transit, or in public places, which creates an additional risk due to shoulder surfers.
+How to secure your wearable fitness device • Do your research before purchasing a wearable fitness device.
 Search the internet for the device or app to obtain a better understanding of what other users have experienced using the device and if there have been any data breaches.
 Also, read the privacy policies of the device and app before purchasing.
-Continued on page 12-FITNESS